Frequently Asked Questions

 8. Are there options for part time attendance?

-Answer: If your child is under the age of 6, we’ll accommodate you as long as there is space.
-Children who are homeschooled are welcome to use our school to supplement their learning at home by attending half days or half the week.
-A copy of your homeschooling letter to the local school board is required to participate this way.
-Children who are working as dancers, models, actors, or training in athletics are also welcome to use The Barn School to supplement their learning or find ways to be with us fulltime and integrate their learning.
+Answer: Yes.
+If your child is under the age of 6, we’ll accommodate your schedule as long as there is space.
+Children who are over the age of 6 can choose how often they attend with the minimum attendance being one day a week.
+Learners sign up each term, so if a family is travelling or children who are working as models, actors, or training in athletics can decide if it makes sense to sign up or take a term off.
 We are open to exploring other possibilities too!
 Let us know what you are looking for!
-Learners who attend public or catholic schools will not be able to attend The Barn School during school hours, as required by the Ministry of Education.
+Learners who attend public or catholic schools will not be able to attend The Barn School during school hours, as required by the Ministry of Education but we are opening on Saturdays for families looking for a playborhood environment.

 9. Are scholarships available?